 An official spelling system that uses diacritical marks for indicating long vowels and final glottal stops was introduced in 1939.
 Although it is used in some dictionaries and Tagalog learning materials, it has not been generally adopted by native speakers.
 The system is explained in Appendix A (p.
 390).

-This grammar reference is part of the Learning Tagalog Course.
+This grammar guide is part of the Learning Tagalog Course.

 “I got a copy of your book and I love it.
 It’s really the best I’ve come across.”